crossplane-contrib/provider-ansible/docs/design.md

 Ansible uses variables to manage differences among systems on which Ansible operates, so it can run roles or playbooks on multiple systems using single command.
 Ansible provider allows you to pass those differences into Ansible run through `vars` field when define `AnsibleRun` resource.

-Here is an example to define some variables including a simple variable, a list variable, and a dictionary variable.
-These variables will be passed into Ansible role `sample_namespace.sample_role` for it to consume:
+Here is an example to define variables including a simple variable, a list variable, and a dictionary variable.
+These variable types are also supported in [Ansible](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html).
+The variables will be passed into Ansible role `sample_namespace.sample_role` to consume:

 ```yaml
 apiVersion: ansible.crossplane.io/v1alpha1